sci-42ver/SICP/sicp_exercise.md

 I mainly follow the wiki.
 Then I read this repo codes.

-I have read repo solution 1.1~25,28 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
+I have read repo solution 1.1~28 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.

+@Semiclassical Thanks for your useful reference.
+1. How do we relate $D(n)$ with "Numbers n whose binary expansion starts 10." with one useful meaning?
+2. As you says "This suggests that it's better to view n in base 2", SICP https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/full-text/book/book-Z-H-11.html#footnote_Temp_62 uses this idea for the question's companion code where $D(n)=D(n/2)+1,n\text{ is even}$.
+But here factor $2$ has the different growth rate from the odd number case when recursion.
+Then how to solve it elegantly?

+1. Very elegant and ingenious operation of adding 1.
+This connects with "companion code" where both manipulate with binary bits.

+2. "Since I don't know how to prove the following results": Here I give one summary of your thought process to help future readers.
+Here it is appropriate to write some terms of $B(n)$ and then *guess* its form of "Numbers n whose binary expansion starts 10".
+Then you find one form $n+2^{\lfloor \log_2 n\rfloor}$ satisfying this property although IMHO it is *not easy from scratch*.

+Then you show it satisfies the recurrence so it is the unique solution where the unique property is ensured by recurrence.
+This process is not easily generalized to other problems especially finding $n+2^{\lfloor \log_2 n\rfloor}$.

 # notice
 - I didn't prove those theorems which are not proved before when learning DMIA and mcs since I am not reading SICP to learn maths.
 (SkipMath)